mlcousek/List_of_books_read/Education and technical texts/New Directions in Cryptography.md

 ally infeasible to derive the private key from the public key.
 This means that secure communication is possible without needing a shared secret in advance.
 The paper gives two key approaches:

 • Public Key Cryptosystems, where different users can encrypt messages using the public key of a receiver, who then decrypts it using their private key.

 • Public Key Distribution Systems, which enable two users to establish a shared secret key through public interaction, without transmitting the key itself.

-The Diffie-Hellman key exchange is a pioneering method in this area.
+The Diffie-Hellman key exchange is a pioneering method in this area, which I personally like a lot and therefore I will describe it here.
 It allows two users to create a shared secret over a public channel, relying on the computational difficulty of the discrete logarithm problem.
-Each user selects a secret number and pub- lishes a computed value.
+Each user selects a secret number and publishes a computed value.
 The shared key is then derived by each user using their private number and the other party’s public value.
 An eavesdropper cannot compute the shared key without solving the difficult math problem behind it.
 This concept is not just clever—it is a fundamental breakthrough.
-As someone who is just diving into cryptography, I find this idea exciting because it makes secure com- munication feel like a clever puzzle solved with math.
+As someone who is just diving into cryptography, I find this idea exciting because it makes secure communication feel like a clever puzzle solved with math.
 The fact that it works over public, unsecured channels feels like magic backed by hard science.
 ### 4. Authentication and Digital Signatures
 This section deals with verifying the identity of message senders.
 A major problem in